-I used balsam fir clippings from our kitchen Christmas tree quite a bit because we usually get excited and pick a tree that’s just a little too tall and we end up trimming a little bit off the bottom.
+I used balsam fir clippings from our Christmas tree quite a bit because we usually get excited and pick a tree that’s just a little too tall and we end up trimming a little bit off the bottom.
 Balsam fir is really great if you can get it because it’s the only Christmas tree-ish greenery that I’ve found that really holds on to its needles for a good long time.

-There’s also another type of Christmas tree-ish greenery that we have growing next to our house that I often uses that will only last a few days, but it creates such a nice traditional Christmas tree look so it’s perfect for short term arrangements, like for a big family gathering one night.
+There’s also another type of Christmas tree-ish greenery that we have growing next to our house that I often use that will only last a few days, but it creates such a nice traditional Christmas tree look so it’s perfect for short term arrangements, like for a big family gathering one night.
 I use that if I don’t have any balsam fir to use.

 I honestly don’t even know what it’s called, but that doesn’t matter.
 The important thing is that I know how it behaves when brought indoors and I know that it’s pretty. 🙂

 The other thing I like to keep in mind is that I always need a lot less greenery than I think I will.
 A little definitely goes a long way.
 Outdoors, a single branch can look tiny, but then when you get it inside, that same branch will fill four giant vases, not unlike that Christmas tree we picked out.

 If you don’t have access to evergreen branches, some plain branches that have lost their leaves look amazing when spray painted white, or gold, or silver.
 Just look around at what’s available to use and get creative!
 And remember, if you see nice pinecones, grab ’em!
-I always have a hard time coming across nice pinecones and I’ve had my small collection of painted pinecones for about 11 years now still.
+I’m always on the lookout for really nice pinecones and I’ve had my still growing collection of painted pinecones for about 12 years now.
 They’re still going strong!
-Here they are on my kitchen table last year. 🙂
+Here are a few on my kitchen table again this year. 🙂